Total and dark mass from observations of galaxy centers with Machine Learning: Simulation and observation data

 \subsubsection{MaNGA DynPop}

-Mapping Nearby Galaxies at APO (MaNGA\footnote{https://www.sdss4.org/surveys/manga/}, \citealt{2015OverviewMaNGA}) is a spectroscopic program included in the Sloan Digital Sky Survey, (SDSS), released in the final Data Release 17 (DR17).
-Unlike previous SDSS surveys based on fiber spectroscopy, MaNGA obtained 3D spectroscopy of $\sim 10,000$ (10k) nearby galaxies, hence providing two-dimensional maps of stellar velocity and velocity dispersion, mean stellar age and star formation history for an unprecedented sample at $z\sim0$.
-As no preliminary selections on size, inclination, morphology or environment were applied, MaNGA is a volume limited sample fully representative of the local universe galaxy population, eventually including all variety of galaxies as ETGs, LTGs and also irregular systems.
+Mapping Nearby Galaxies at APO (MaNGA,\footnote{https://www.sdss4.org/surveys/manga/} \citealt{2015OverviewMaNGA}) is a spectroscopic program included in the Sloan Digital Sky Survey, (SDSS), released in the final Data Release 17 (DR17).
+Unlike previous SDSS surveys based on fiber spectroscopy, MaNGA obtained 3D spectroscopy of $\sim 10,000$ (10k) nearby galaxies, hence providing two-dimensional maps of stellar velocity and velocity dispersion, mean stellar age, and star formation history for an unprecedented sample at $z\sim0$.
+As no preliminary selections on size, inclination, morphology, or environment were applied, MaNGA is a volume limited sample fully representative of the local universe galaxy population, eventually including all varieties of galaxies as ETGs, LTGs, and also irregular systems.

-For our analysis, we are interested on the DynPop catalog (Z+23), combining the Jeans equation dynamical analysis with stellar population \citep{DynPop-II} for the full 10k MaNGA sample\footnote{The MaNGA DynPop catalogs are public on Github: https://manga\-dynpop.github.io/pages/data\_access/.}.
-The stellar dynamics is performed using the Jeans Anisotropic Modelling (JAM) method \citep{2008Cappellari..JAM,2020Cappellari..JAM}, which was successfully adopted for extended analyses \citep[e.g.][]{Cappellari-2013-ATLAS3D-XX-2013MNRAS.432.1862C}.
-JAM modeling contains a final combination of eight different set-ups.
-Namely: two orientations of the velocity ellipsoid (cylindrically-aligned $\rm JAM_{cyl}$ or spherically-aligned $\rm JAM_{sph}$) and four assumptions for the models' dark vs. luminous matter distribution: 1) mass-follows-light \citep[e.g.][]{2012Cappellari..Nature,2020MNRAS..Shetty}, 2) free NFW dark halo \citep{1996ApJ...NFW}, 3) cosmologically-constrained NFW halo\, 4) generalized NFW dark halo \citep{2001ApJ..gNFW}, i.e. using a free inner DM halo central slope.
-The catalogue contains a series of parameters which we are interested to use in our analysis, and the we briefly describe here below (see Z+23, their Appendix B):
+For our analysis, we are interested in the DynPop catalog (Z+23), combining the Jeans equation dynamical analysis with stellar population \citep{2023MNRAS.526.1022L} for the full 10k MaNGA sample.\footnote{The MaNGA DynPop catalogs are public on Github: https://manga\-dynpop.github.io/pages/data\_access/.} The stellar dynamics is performed using the Jeans anisotropic modeling (JAM) method \citep{2008Cappellari..JAM,2020Cappellari..JAM}, which was successfully adopted for extended analyses \citep[e.g.,][]{Cappellari-2013-ATLAS3D-XX-2013MNRAS.432.1862C}.
+The JAM method contains a final combination of eight different set-ups.
+Namely: two orientations of the velocity ellipsoid (cylindrically-aligned $\rm JAM_{cyl}$ or spherically-aligned $\rm JAM_{sph}$) and four assumptions for the models' dark versus luminous matter distribution: 1) mass-follows-light \citep[e.g.,][]{2012Cappellari..Nature,2020MNRAS..Shetty}, 2) free NFW dark halo \citep{1996ApJ...NFW}, 3) cosmologically-constrained NFW halo\, 4) generalized NFW dark halo \citep{2001ApJ..gNFW} (i.e., using a free inner DM halo central slope).
+The catalog contains a series of parameters that we are interested in using in our analysis, and we briefly describe here below (see Z+23, their Appendix~B):